 From the time Mike and Diane Schmalz’s three girls were young, their family was always on the go.
-Years later, when knee issues threatened to slow Mike and Diane down, they each turned to Phillip Ludkowski, M.D., a board certified orthopedic surgeon on staff at Northwest Community Healthcare (NCH) to get them back to being active grandparents.
+Years later, when knee issues threatened to slow Mike and Diane down, they each turned to Phillip Ludkowski, M.D. of Illinois Bone & Joint Institute®, a board-certified orthopedic surgeon on staff at Northwest Community Healthcare (NCH) to get them back to being active grandparents.

 The Schmalz’s eldest daughter, Marla, now 46, visited Dr. Ludkowski in 2012 for injections to relieve pain in her right knee.
 She took a trip with her husband and children to downtown Chicago and realized she could no longer keep pace walking with them.
 Marla saw how well her father’s surgery had gone.
 “I thought I was too young for knee replacement, but I didn’t want to wait 20 years until I was my father’s age to do something about this,” she notes.

 In May 2016, Dr. Ludkowski performed a partial knee replacement on Marla’s right knee.
 She was able to start working from home within days.

 Marla is not alone.
 A 2014 study presented at the annual American Academy of Orthopaedic Surgeons (AAOS) reported knee replacement surgery rates jumped 120 percent over a 10-year period with the largest increase, 188 percent, found in 45- to 64-year-olds.

 In 2002, Mike, now 74, saw Dr. Ludkowski for the first time when he twisted his right knee.
 He learned his tibia was bowed, which resulted in less cartilage on one side of his knee.
 Dr. Ludkowski performed a procedure to relieve pressure on the knee joint, providing temporary relief.